-When pupils enter the art department at Cranleigh they are struck by amazing facilities of the recently refurbished Rhodes Centre.
-However, it is the committed specialist teaching in painting, printmaking, ceramics, sculpture and textiles from active and experienced practitioners that has been the department’s strength in recent years.
+When pupils enter the art department at Cranleigh they are struck by the amazing facilities of the recently refurbished Rhodes Centre.
+However, it is the committed specialist teaching in painting, printmaking, ceramics and sculpture from active and experienced practitioners that has been the department’s strength in recent years.

 We start from the premise that the best art, craft and design comes from an imaginative and thoughtful interpretation of first hand visual experience, informed by an understanding of historical and contemporary practice.
 We believe art is important for every pupil’s general education.
 Developing skills in the basic visual language of art is increasingly important in a world dominated by the visual, while success in art requires imagination, determination, organisation, creativity, and dedication.

 The 4th form course is made up of short units allowing pupils to experience the range of specialist areas the department offers.
-Pupils develop work in painting, printmaking, sculpture, ceramics and textiles.
+Pupils develop work in painting, printmaking, sculpture and ceramics.
 It is often a chance for pupils to rethink their abilities and discover afresh an enthusiasm for creative work.
 The course should prove enjoyable as well as provide an insight into the skills required for GCSE art and design.

 Art at GCSE builds on the knowledge and confidence that will have been gained in the 4th form and earlier.
 The requirement for success is not technical talent but an enthusiastic and positive attitude.
 As in other subjects, basic skills, especially drawing, are taught and learned, and with practice improved upon.
 The course allows work to be developed across a rage of two and three dimensions, informed by the example of other artists, crafts-persons and designers.
 Skills of problem solving and research, inventive playfulness and critical thinking are required and assessed.
 Ideas and studies, analysis and thoughtful reflection are all documented in workbooks and ambitious outcomes encouraged and produced.
 Regular study trips are made to galleries and exhibitions.
 Pupils are encouraged to spend extra time on their coursework projects, and to this end two activity slots per week per year group are allocated to them, though they may use the studios whenever they wish.